 External Leadership Development

-- Our leadership programs, uniquely designed for higher education, emphasize practicality and interactivity.
+Our leadership programs, uniquely designed for higher education, emphasize practicality and interactivity.

-- This program is intended for mid- to upper-level female higher ed leaders who wish to build upon their leadership skill set and create an action plan for leadership success will greatly benefit from the information shared at this conference.
+During this 3-day event, we will look at how gender and other factors such as generations, geography, and diversity, give you unique perspectives that can shape and empower your leadership style.
+You will also have opportunities to build an affinity network with your peers that can provide mentorship and guidance as you move forward with your goals following the event.
+This program is intended for mid- to upper-level female higher ed leaders who wish to build upon their leadership skill set and create an action plan for leadership success will greatly benefit from the information shared at this conference.

 Offers a number of open-enrollment and customized Leadership programs for current, new and aspiring leaders.
 Programs include:

 - Leaders in health professions and academic settings

 - Women in executive roles

 - Readers of The 9 Virtues of Exceptional Leaders